Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Find a TherapistAnswer a few questions to get started

-In addition to the Serenity Prayer, step 3 includes a prayer of its own.
+In addition to the Serenity Prayer, step 3 includes its own prayer.
 The Third Step Prayer is as follows:

 “God, I offer myself to Thee-